 Cascading Style Sheets (CSS) is a language for describing how HTML content should look in a browser.
 OutSystems uses the Silk framework (except for the themes based on London theme) and each theme has its own CSS.
 You can add new styles and modify the existing ones by copying them from the base Theme.

 These elements have their own CSS which you can edit:

 - Widgets (complex widgets have more than one style)

-- In web applications, without quotes and separated by a space (
+- In Web Applications insert the class names without quotes and separated by a space (

-- In mobile, with quotes and separated by a space (
+- In Mobile Applications insert the class names with quotes and separated by a space (

 You can also open Style Sheet Editor by clicking the CSS button in the Main Editor toolbar.
 Select the tab with the application name and define or edit the style to make it available to the whole application.
 Alternatively, select the tab with the name of the currently selected screen or block to narrow the scope of the style to that screen or block.

 The styles have different priority and the order Service Studio imports the style sheets affects how the browsers apply them.
 The last style to be applied has the highest priority.

 - System style sheet for Container widgets in the Grid

 - Web Blocks style sheet